fremtind/f1-doesnt-matter/slides.md

 ---

-something about the cloud setup
+something about the cloud setup; reflect on full-stack ML work

 ---